What Is Involved in Proving a Slip and Fall Case?

 A property owner’s responsibility for the safety of those entering their premises depends on what kind of person is visiting.
-This is determined by the visitor’s intent.
+The visitor’s intent determines this.

 Business owners have the highest degree of duty to customers entering their property.
 They have a significant (but lesser) degree of duty to protect visitors who have mutual benefit for coming onto their premises.
-While trespassers aren’t invited and technically should not be on the property, the owner does have a certain duty to keep them safe.
+While trespassers aren’t invited and should not be on the property, the owner has a duty to keep them safe.
 However, it’s far less than for a customer or someone invited to their premises.

 Below are further ways these responsibilities of care are broken down.